RC trainer airplanes

 Low wing designs are of course the opposite; the airplane is 'top heavy' because the fuselage is above the wing and so the plane will not want to right itself so much.
 For this reason, planes of a low wing design aren't as stable as high wing planes, but they are more maneuverable.
 There are some low wing trainers available, of course, but they're not as common.

-Between the two there are the mid wing designs, where the wing is located approximately halfway between top and bottom of the fuselage.
+Between those two types are the mid wing designs, where the wing is located approximately halfway between top and bottom of the fuselage.
 These airplanes give a good balance of stability and maneuverability and are perfectly suited to smooth aerobatic performance because of the generally symmetric design.
 The 'Extra' is a well known mid-wing airplane, but not really a trainer!

 Other factors to consider...